-Dr. Timothy Atkinson, President Tom Atherton, Vice President Cathy Mulholland, Treasurer (through 2/11/2021) Michael Rexin, Trustee; Treasurer (beginning March 3, 2021) Dennis Henige, Secretary Maggie Sayles, Trustee (beginning March 3, 2021)
+Dr. Timothy Atkinson, President

+Tom Atherton, Vice President

+Michael Rexin, Treasurer

+Dennis Henige, Secretary

+Maggie Sayles, Trustee

 David E. Schulte, SRESD Superintendent

 This Annual Report is a record of our progress, celebration of our accomplishments, and plan for new opportunities to provide direct and collaborative services that support quality learning environments.